To upgrade or not to upgrade…

-The biggest challenge in planning the project was a delayed Windows® Server Domain Active Directory (AD) consolidation that had been in progress for almost a year.
+The biggest challenge in planning the project was a delay in Windows® Server Domain Active Directory (AD) consolidation that had been in progress for almost a year.
 Because the business was quickly expanding, many of the satellite offices had set up their own domains with only a trust relationship with the domain of the business headquarters.
-Due to this, users in those satellite offices could not log into the headquarters domain and access corporate resources, even when those users had been added with access rights.
+Due to this, users in those satellite offices were unable to log into the headquarters domain and access corporate resources, even when those users had access rights.

 More shortcuts = more risk

-Over the years, shortcuts were taken to get user access to the corporate business systems.
+Over the years, users followed shortcuts to get user access to the corporate business systems.
 Some of these quick fixes increased the complexity of user accounts and even introduced IT security risks.
-In one example, a satellite office was constantly having access issues but rarely received IT resources to resolve the issues.
-The office manager was so frustrated that he took matters into his own hands and ordered a second Internet line to the office; setting up a connection with the company’s headquarters and remote controlling a computer to access the organization’s CRM system.
+In one example, a satellite office was constantly having access issues but rarely with IT resources to resolve the issues.
+Frustration grew with the office manager that he took matters into his own hands and ordered a second Internet line to the office; setting up a connection with the company’s headquarters and remote controlling a computer to access the organization’s CRM system.

 At great risk, the low encryption connection was accessing the Internet from the satellite office and re-entering the organization through an unused network port.
 When the IT security department found the unauthorized connection, it was shut down immediately and again, this satellite office was without business system resources and had to reopen the original job ticket with IT.